awwdumbnoob/scuba-planner/src/ReadMe.txt

+To compile this application, compile the following files:
+PadiDiveTable.java
+ScubaDive.java

+To run this application run the following files:
+ScubaDive.java

 This application takes your dive information and our program will read the padi dive table and return to you how you should plan your dive

 DISCLAIMER:WE are not liable for any injury or death that may occur from the data given by this application